 The Kyushu Symphony Orchestra was founded in 1953.
 Since then it has staged around 130 performances a year, mainly in Fukuoka Prefecture, as well as in many other parts of Kyushu, including regular concerts and the Tenjin Classical Music Series titled "Concerts Dedicated to the Future of Junior High Schoolchildren."

 The post of chief conductor was initially assumed by Hiroshi Ishimaru (currently permanent honorary music director), followed by Tadashi Mori, Takeichiro Yasunaga (currently permanent honorary conductor), Volker Renicke, Hideomi Kuroiwa, Kazuhiro Koizumi, Kazufumi Yamashita, Heiichiro Ohyama, and Kazuyoshi Akiyama.
 Kazuhiro Koizumi has been serving as music director since April 2013.
-With Kazuyoshi Akiyama as conductor laureate and Kenichiro Kobayashi as principal guest conductor, the lineup of conductors is continually enriched.
+With Kazuyoshi Akiyama as conductor laureate and Kenichiro Kobayashi as honorary guest conductor, the lineup of conductors is continually enriched.

 The Kyushu Symphony Orchestra has been highly received for its impressive performances, which have gradually been cultivated through its long-term activities, particularly, its concerts in Tokyo and Osaka in 1983, in Tokyo in 1991, 1998, and 2001, in Tokyo and Iida in 2004 in commemoration of its 50th anniversary, and in Tokyo in 2006.